HwWobbe/DefinitiveData-DeltaAlerts/README.md

 <hr>

-- review the TH trasnsaction FAIL reports
+- review the TH transaction FAIL reports
+  - ...
 - allHeld pending a few work Priorities
   - scheduling may need to be via Tiddlers
     - this should be based on TiddlyHost